Back to Blog

 Ready to talk?

-I offer a no-obligation consultation for prospective patients.
+A no-obligation consultation for prospective patients.
 We'll talk about your health history, what you're looking for, and whether my practice makes sense for you.
-If it's not the right fit, I'll tell you, and I'll try to point you somewhere that is.
+If it isn't the right fit, I'll tell you, and I'll try to point you somewhere that is.

 concierge medicine